UniversalDot/udot-wiki/wiki/docs/sdk/Testing.md

 ##### Mock Runtime

 Pallet test depend on substrate Runtime.
 To be able to run these pallet test, first we must construct a mock Runtime environment.
-Mocks for runtime are constructed for each pallet separately and are located in their respective /src/ folder. <br>
+Mocks for runtime are constructed for each pallet separately and are located in their respective /src/ folder.
-More information regarding constructing Mock Runtime at the following [link](https://docs.substrate.io/v3/runtime/testing/#mock-runtime-environment).

 ##### Writing tests